ualers/SoftwareAI/README.md

-# 🧠 AI team category support
+# 🧠 AI Team Support
 * **💭Concept**:
  The concept of an AI team within the company/organization in the support category is to replace the need to hire people to provide support and answer customer questions and problems